mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 2/README.md

 ```

 - If \_\_init\_\_.py file was removed, Python would no longer look for submodules inside that directory, so attempts to import the module will fail.
 Like in our case, the \_\_init\_\_.py file is usually empty, but can be used to export selected portions of the package under more convenient name, hold convenience functions, etc.
-  When this is imported, the \_\_init\_\_ file is implicitly executed, and the objects it defines are bound to names in the package namespace.
+  When this is imported, the \_\_init\_\_ file is implicitly executed and the objects it defines are bound to names in the package namespace.
 See the official [documentation](https://docs.python.org/3/reference/import.html#regular-packages) for more detail.

 - Finally, there is a **\_\_pycache\_\_ directory** that contains bytecode-compiled versions of the program in directory utils.
-All it does is start the program a little faster as these files have been already been compiled by the Python interpreter.
+All it does is start the program a little faster as these files have already been compiled by the Python interpreter.
 If the files changed, these will be recompiled as the import statement in main.py is executed.
 Similarly, in case they were deleted, they will be once more created when executing the main file.

 ### **Utils: Kafka, Postgres and MongoDB**